mk23/snmpy/README.md

 Note: retain setting is ignored if `-r | --persist-dir` command-line parameter or `persist_dir` global configuration item is disabled.

-Plugins
+Modules
 -------

-SNMPy ships with several plugins ready for use, some of which are generic and can be applied toward many different use cases.
-Several example configuration modules are available to demonstrate functionality.
+SNMPy ships with several modules ready for use, some of which are generic and can be applied toward many different use cases.
+Several example configuration plugins are available to demonstrate functionality.

 ### exec_table ###
-The `exec_table` plugin provides tabular data from the output results of an executable command.
+The `exec_table` module provides tabular data from the output results of an executable command.
 Configuration items which must be specified are:

 ```yaml
 module: exec_table